Kiss My Super Bowl Ring

 Kiss My Super Bowl Ring is the fourth studio album by American experimental rock duo The Garden.
 The album was released on March 13, 2020 through Epitaph Records.

 Background

 The album was announced on January 16, 2020 along with the release of the lead-off single, "Clench to Stay Awake".
-Promotional pictures and videos showed the band in an abandoned, dilapidated house, and the band interacting with a goblin-like creature.
+Promotional pictures and videos showed the band in an abandoned, dilapidated house, and the band interacting with a goblin-like creature named Jerimiah Cum Irwin.

-As with the band's previous releases, the album is self produced; however, the tracks "Hit Eject" and "Lurkin'" were produced by 100 Gecs member Dylan Brady, and the track "Sneaky Devil" was produced by Kero Kero Bonito member Jamie Bulled under his solo project WHARFWHIT.
+As with the band's previous releases, the album is self produced; however, the tracks "Hit Eject" and "Lurkin'" were produced by 100 gecs member Dylan Brady, and the track "Sneaky Devil" was produced by Kero Kero Bonito member Jamie Bulled under his solo project WHARFWHIT.